 Letter 5044: Duty demanded that I write, especially since a convenient opportunity presented itself.

-Duty demanded that I write, especially since a convenient opportunity presented itself.
-Your man offered himself to me as a letter carrier, and I realized it would be a grave offense to send him back with nothing.
-I wish you well, I report my own good health, and in return I ask you to reward me with news of your wellbeing.
+Religious duty demanded that I write, especially since a familiar opportunity urged it on.
+For your man offered himself to me as a letter-carrier, to whom I saw that it would be the height of sacrilege to give no letter at all.
+And so I wish you good health, with myself as the messenger, and in turn I ask that you present us with tokens of your own well-being.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.